virtual-labs/exp-crash-failures-scenario-iiith/experiment/instruction.md

    - Crash processes to simulate node faliure.

 7. **The Game:**
-   -Crash stratgically to achive objective.
+   -Crash strategically to achive objective.

 9. **Repeat for Additional Objectives:**
    - Adjust the number of processes or select a different objective, and restart the simulation to explore various scenarios.